Oliv4945/jarvis-android-app/README.md

    - Some phone will ask you to activate insecure sources as it is not an application from the `Play Store`
  - The app is installed !

- Please check that you have the `Jarvis-api` plugin.
+ Please check that you have the `Jarvis-API` plugin.
 If not [install it](http://domotiquefacile.fr/jarvis/plugins/jarvis-api).

  # Setup
- On first launch it will ask you for some parameters
+ On first launch it will ask you for some parameters:
- - URL or IP -> Address of your computer running Jarvis
+ - URL or IP -> Address of your computer running Jarvis, must start with `http://`
- - Jarvis-api port (`8080` by default)
+ - Jarvis-API port (`8080` by default)

 Then tap on the back arrow to go to the main interface.